 It’s the post-War card every collector dreams of owning.
-The 1952 Topps Mickey Mantle for sale gets the mind quickly into calculation mode, wondering if it’s possible to actually one one.
-The card has been catalogued, scrutinized, fawned over and chased by collectors who want to own the card that put the company on the map and kept it there.
+Finding a 1952 Topps Mickey Mantle for sale gets the mind quickly into calculation mode, wondering if it’s possible to actually one one.
+The card has been catalogued, scrutinized, fawned over and chased by collectors who want to own the one that put the Topps Company on the map and kept it there.
 Its value soared in the 1990s as publicity overshadowed the fact that it’s actually a double print.

 The supply, even though it’s greater than most other high numbers in ’52, can’t meet the demand and that’s why prices have remained strong.
 Topps’ first Mantle card has often been discussed as an investment vehicle, too.
 If you can buy one at the right price, sometimes you can flip it for a profit.
 The staggering price increases that came as the hobby exploded, disappeared for awhile but have come back with a vengeance.
 Anyone who bought a quality 1952 Topps Mantle even a year or two ago, has seen exceptional returns–better than most stocks.

 The greatest price fluctuations have come in the middle to higher grade cards, encapsulated by the grading companies.

-Why prices have dropped in the VG-EX to Near Mint range is hard to say.
+Why prices dropped in the VG-EX to Near Mint range a few years ago is hard to say.
 Since those cards require a significant amount of disposable income, it’s possible those who bought them several years ago suddenly found themselves short of cash during a still wobbly economy and decided to cash in while collectors who didn’t have as much invested were able to hang on.
 Collectibles are hot and the philosophy of buying the ‘best of the best’ has never been more appropriate.
 Mantle’s first Topps card certainly falls into that category.
 It is the most iconic card Topps has ever produced–almost always among the ‘most watched’ vintage baseball cards on eBay.

 Of course, the selling price for higher end cards always depends on the quality of that particular card.
 Not every ‘7’ is created equal.
-Still, the numbers are consistent enough to indicate a possible opportunity for those who have always wanted a 1952 Topps Mantle but were afraid to take the plunge or simply like a good investment, it’s hard to bet against Mickey.
-With mainstream exposure bringing more fresh money into the market, it’s certainly possible those prices may soon be on the uptick.
+Still, the numbers are eye-opening enough to indicate prices will continue to climb.
+For those who have always wanted a 1952 Topps Mantle but were afraid to take the plunge or simply like a good investment, it’s hard to bet against Mickey.
+With mainstream exposure bringing more fresh money into the market, it’s certainly possible those prices will continue their upward climb.